Newcastle beach guide

 Bar Beach or 'Bar' as it is simply known as to the locals, offers ample free parking, stunning views into the depths of Merewether and beyond, beachside coffee, as well as rock pools aplenty to explore!
 It's a solid favourite for the ease of parking and also the 'granny pool' in the protected corner of the beach, which typically has fewer waves making it enjoyable for little ones and those less confident in the surf.

-A short (but invigorating) walk uphill from Bar Beach will find you at the Anzac Memorial Walk, one of the top tourist attractions in town.
+A short (but invigorating) walk uphill from Bar Beach will find you at the Newcastle Memorial Walk, one of the top tourist attractions in town.
 This 450m steel walkway was opened in 2015 to commemorate the 100th anniversary of the ANZAC landing at Gallipoli in 1915 and the commencement of the steelmaking in Newcastle; it acts as a magnificent memorial to the men and women of the Hunter who served their community and their country.

 Merewether Beach